๐Ÿ‘๏ธComputer Vision and Image Processing

 U-Net

-• Designed for limited data—the architecture combined with aggressive data augmentation achieved state-of-the-art medical image segmentation with ~30 training images
+• Designed for limited training data: the architecture, combined with aggressive data augmentation (elastic deformations, rotations, flips), achieved state-of-the-art biomedical image segmentation with as few as ~30 annotated training images

 Faster R-CNN

-Compare: U-Net vs. Faster R-CNN—both use skip connections but for different purposes.
-U-Net's symmetric skips enable pixel-wise segmentation masks, while Faster R-CNN's shared backbone enables efficient region proposals.
+Compare: U-Net vs. Faster R-CNN: both use skip connections, but for different purposes.
+U-Net's symmetric skips recover spatial resolution for pixel-wise segmentation masks.
+Faster R-CNN's shared backbone enables efficient region proposals for bounding-box detection.
 Choose U-Net for "what class is each pixel?" and Faster R-CNN for "where are objects and what are they?"

 Efficiency-Optimized Architectures: Speed and Resource Constraints